 It’s now more important than ever to stay healthy in Hong Kong and watch out for our elderly.
 As we age, our bodies have different requirements and our immune systems are a bit more delicate.
 Thankfully, being mindful of a healthy lifestyle and eating more of certain types of foods can help keep the elderly in tip-top shape ensuring that they live long and healthy lives.
 If you have an elderly loved one and are looking for the best immunity boosting foods and gifts, here are the top 10 elderly healthy foods that may help.

-While not necessarily a food, an appropriate intake of water is essential for the elderly as they may not feel as thirsty as they used to.
-Many ailments like fatigue, headaches, and constipation can be avoided by drinking more water.
-8 glasses a day is the recommendation for the elderly.
+Although water is not necessarily food, proper drinking is necessary for older adults because they may not feel as thirsty as they used to.
+Many urban diseases such as fatigue, headaches and bowel movements can be avoided by drinking plenty of water.
+It is recommended that the elderly drink 8 glasses of water a day.

 Berries and Dark-Skinned Fruits

-Dark skinned fruits and berries like blueberries are rich in vitamins C and E, which keep the body’s cells healthy, as well as antioxidants.
-Study have also found that cherries have also been found to boost the immune system as well as reducing the risk of upper respiratory tract symptoms.
+Dark-skinned fruits and berries, such as blueberries, are rich in vitamins C and E, which keep your body's cells healthy, and contain antioxidants.
+Studies have also found that cherries can also boost the immune system and soothe upper respiratory discomfort.

-Citrus fruits like oranges, grapefruits, mandarins, and pomelos are rich in vitamins C, which have long been proven to help the body’s immune system.
-Studies found that by consuming 200mgs of vitamin C a day help with infection prevention.
-You can encourage the elderly to take supplements or have about 2-3 servings of a citrus fruit per day.
+Citrus fruits such as oranges, grapefruits, tangerines and pomelos are rich in vitamin C, which has long been shown to support the human immune system.
+Studies have found that consuming 200 mg of vitamin C per day can help maintain healthy immunity.
+You can encourage older adults to take vitamin supplements, or eat 2-3 servings of citrus fruit per day.
 One medium orange provides 70 mg of vitamin C.

 Green leafy vegetables

-Eating plenty of vegetables has been associated with lower levels of cognitive decline.
-Dark green vegetables are also anti-inflammatory antioxidants and are rich in key nutrients known to help the immune system such as vitamin A, C, and folate.
-Green vegetables also assist in optimizing our guts, which is the location of many of immune cells.
-Many dark green vegetables are also rich in iron which is vital in helping carry oxygen from our lungs into our blood and throughout the rest of our body.
+Eating more vegetables can reduce the degree of cognitive decline.
+Dark green vegetables are also antioxidants and rich in vitamins A, C and folic acid, key nutrients that support the immune system.
+Green leafy vegetables also help us optimize our gut, where many immune cells reside.
+Many dark green vegetables are also rich in iron, which helps carry oxygen from the lungs to the blood and other parts of the body.

 Fish and Shellfish